LordVonAdel/structron/readme.md

 # Structron
-Structron is a reader for binary data.
-It parses buffers from in code defined models and returns the result as object.
+Structron is a reader and writer for binary data.
+It parses buffers from in code defined models and returns the result as object, or creates buffers from objects.

 ## Installation
 Install using [npm](https://www.npmjs.com/):